-No matter your preference, it’s important is to gather enough information to make a decision that fit your personal needs.
+No matter your preference, it’s important to gather enough information to make a decision that best fits your personal needs.

 When preparing for birth, be sure to take note of the following:

 - Are you giving birth at home, in a birthing centre or in a hospital?

 - How is your health and what is your medical history?